adlnet/experience-xapi-vocabulary-primer/vocabulary_properties/properties_for_relating_terms_within_a_vocabulary.md

-## Properties for relating terms within a vocabulary: {#properties-for-relating-terms-within-a-vocabulary}
+## Properties for relating terms within a vocabulary {#properties-for-relating-terms-within-a-vocabulary}

 **skos:broader** goes from the more specific term to the more general.
 B skos:broader C means that C’s definition encompasses B’s definition.
 It is for use inside / within a vocabulary.
 For example, the IEEE ADB Verb Vocabulary (**https://w3id.org/xapi/adb/verbs**) has a verb (highlighted) that is more specific than another verb in the vocabulary (annotated).
 The **skos:broader** property would be here to here show this relationship.
 For example: